Getting a substring from a given string is called String slicing in Python. A simple way to do this is to use the simple slicing operator.

 String = 'HELLO' # Using slice constructor s1 = slice(3) s2 = slice(1, 5, 2) s3 = slice(-1, -12, -2) print(String[s1]) print(String[s2]) print(String[s3])

-start end and step have the same mechanism as slice() constructor.
+start end and step have the same mechanism as the slice() constructor.

 String = 'HELLO' print(String[:3]) print(String[1:5:2]) print(String[-1:-12:-2])